atoomnetmarc/yaafr/README.md

 While the schematic was carefully made, the PCB has not been fully tested yet.

-I added the possibility to switch on and off AGND and AVCC because in many datasheets in one instance they must be connected and in the next they must not, however leaving the switches always on connected whan it does not need to be then the rescues seem to work just fine.
+I added the possibility to switch on and off AGND and AVCC because in many datasheets in one instance they must be connected and in the next they must not, however leaving the switches always on connected when it does not need to be then the rescues seem to work just fine.

 # Checklists